sourcegraph/handbook/content/departments/cloud/technical-docs/migration_process.md

+# (Unsupported) Migrate a Self-Hosted Installation to Managed Instance

 > **NOTE:** We do not formally offer this service to our customers.
 This page is a product of a proof-of-concept.

-# Migrate a Self-Hosted Installation to Managed Instance

 This page describes the process of migrating a self-hosted Sourcegraph deployment to a Managed Instance.
 A team member from the Customer Engineering (CE) team may request a migration on behalf of a customer.
 The technical steps are carried out by the Delivery Team.